Last updated on November 12th, 2019

 Sid: Cool.
 Hope dogs won’t get ticked by the smell of Indian food.
 LOL!

 Me: Well, the smell might make them hungry!
-Jokes apart, once you arrive in Australia, there are list of things you need to do to get started with the Australian way of life.
+Jokes apart, once you arrive in Australia, there is a list of things you need to do to get started with the Australian way of life.

 Sid: Yeah, please tell me what should I do first?